Why the Agent Made that Decision: Contrastive Explanation Learning for Reinforcement Learning: Introduction

 \section{Introduction}

-Deep Reinforcement Learning (DRL) is a powerful technology in machine intelligence, widely used for many applications, including ChatGPT \citep{brown2020language, achiam2023gpt} and Alpha Go Zero \citep{silver2017mastering}.
-It enables effective end-to-end training of decision models that map an agent's observations to actions, aiming to maximizing the long term expected rewards.
-However, understanding a DRL agent's decision-making process is challenging, due to the inherent lack of explainability in the high-dimensional, non-linear structure of its underlying Deep Neural Network (DNN).
-The lack of transparency undermines human users' trust and acceptance, particularly in safety-critical scenarios, such as medical diagnosis and military operations.
-To ensure wide acceptance and efficient use of this technology, it is crucial to provide accurate and human-interpretable explanations.
-These considerations motivated the recent interests in Explainable Reinforcement Learning (XRL).
+Deep Reinforcement Learning (DRL) is a powerful technology in machine intelligence, widely used for many applications~\cite{sutton1999reinforcement}.
+However, understanding a DRL agent's decision-making process is challenging, due to the inherent lack of explainability in the high-dimensional, non-linear structure of its underlying Deep Neural Network (DNN)~\cite{rl_lack_exp1,rl_lack_exp2}.
+The lack of transparency undermines users' trust, driving the development of Explainable AI (xAI).